 The big increase in the fortunes of the ultra-wealthy comes as billions of poorer people across the world have seen their wealth standstill or decline.
 The gap between the very rich and everyone else has widened to the biggest it has been in a century and advisers to the super-rich are warning them of a “strike back” from the squeezed majority.

 The globe’s 500 richest people, as measured by the Bloomberg billionaires index, have seen the value of the wealth increase by 23% so far this year, taking their combined fortunes to $5.3tn.
 The increase is largely the result of booming stock markets.
-The MSCI World Index and the US Standard & Poor’s 500 are both up almost 20% so far […]
+The MSCI World Index and the US Standard & Poor’s 500 are both up almost 20% so far this […]

 The recent news that stents inserted in patients with heart disease to keep arteries open work no better than a placebo ought to be shocking.
 Each year, hundreds of thousands of American patients receive stents for the relief of chest pain, and the cost of the procedure ranges from $11,000 to $41,000 in US hospitals.